Te Tātua a Riukiuta: Geology

 Te Tātua a Riukiuta was probably the most complex volcano in the Auckland volcanic field, consisting of five significant scoria cones and about a dozen smaller scoria mounds, sitting inside a large explosion crater.
 Along the edge of this crater to the south runs Mount Albert Road, and to the north, Landscape Road.
 At 800 m across and nearly 200 m deep, the explosion crater, which was caused by the initial eruption, was the largest in Auckland.
 The crater no longer exists today.
 The three largest scoria cones of the group were Big King at 133 m high, East King at 120 m high, and Highest King, which was 135 m high.

 Lava flows ran from here down a stream valley for three kilometres to Western Springs.
 These flows created lava tunnels which still exist under the surface.
-Thus, rainwater falling on Te Tātua a Riukiuta and the surrounding area is channeled underground for miles until it emerges at Western Springs Lake.
+Thus, rainwater falling on Te Tātua a Riukiuta and the surrounding area is channeled underground for miles until it emerges at Western Springs Te Wai Ōrea Lake.
 Most of these lava tunnels have collapsed but sections of them form caves and can be accessed from private properties in the area.
-It was formerly believed that the lava had travelled further and formed Meola Reef at Point Chevalier, but in 2008 it was discovered that the Meola Reef lava had come from the older Mount Saint John volcano.
+It was formerly believed that the lava had travelled further and formed Meola Reef at Point Chevalier, but in 2008 it was discovered that the Meola Reef lava had come from the older Te Kōpuke / Mount Saint John volcano.

 The eruption occurred 28,500 years ago.
 Charred twigs and wood were found in six boreholes drilled through Te Tātua a Riukiuta lava flows in 2006 and carbon dating of the organic material produced six very similar dates around 28,500 years.